Barbados–Germany relations: History

-Trade
+Economic relations

 According to prize winning Barbadian novelist Austin Clarke, Barbados suffered economic hardship after it was nearly cut off from global trade by Germany.

-Barbadian and German economic trade are not very significant, the German government is one of the main stake holders in the Barbados-based Caribbean Development Bank (CDB), which lends to the various territories throughout the Caribbean region.
+Barbadian and German economic trade are not very significant, the German government is one of the main stakeholders in the Barbados-based Caribbean Development Bank (CDB), which lends to the various territories throughout the Caribbean region.

-In 2008 Barbados was one of several Caribbean countries of the Group of African, Caribbean and Pacific countries that signed a sweeping Economic Partnership Agreement with the European Union.
+In 2008, Barbados was one of several Caribbean countries of the Group of African, Caribbean and Pacific countries that signed a sweeping Economic Partnership Agreement with the European Union.

 Barbados receives substantial income from Germany from the spending by German tourists.
 In 2002 German tourism to Barbados dropped by 23 percent.
 Barbados's main exports to Germany are agricultural products.
 Banks Barbados Brewery in Barbados imported over 1 million Barbadian dollars of computerized production equipment from Germany in 1994–1995.

 Tourism

 Germans nationals travelling to Barbados for tourism remains one of the modern day cultural ties between both nations.
 In 2010, the German airline Condor announced to Barbadian aviation officials that it would be doubling its weekly flights between Barbados and Germany.